 The NEA launched the Nuclear Education, Skills and Technology (NEST) Framework in partnership with its member countries to help address important gaps in nuclear skills capacity building, knowledge transfer and technical innovation in an international context.
-The NEST Framework is developed as an NEA joint undertaking gathering private and public organisations from interested countries (not-necessarily NEA member countries).
+The NEST Framework is developed as an NEA joint undertaking gathering private and public organisations from interested countries (not necessarily NEA member countries).

 The main added-values and benefits of NEST are:

 Each NEST project will be facilitated by a lead organisation which will work with participating organisations in countries taking part in the NEST project to carry out related research tasks.
-The lead organisation provides the professional research guidance for the project while the participating organisations will conduct the research tasks that will be carried out by the NEST Fellows.
+The lead organisation provides professional research guidance for the project while the participating organisations will conduct the research tasks that will be carried out by the NEST Fellows.

 For more information, please contact: